elsyifa/HOME-CREDIT_Kaggle/README.md

 I used Down sampling method that I run in pyspark environment and Over sampling method in python environment.
 From those method, Down sampling given better accuracy with Random Forest modelling.
 As information I used three different modelling, they are logistic Regression, Decision Tree and Random Forest.

 More details about how the codes are explained in syifa_Home-Credit-DownSampling (3).json and syifa_Home-Credit-OverSampling.ipynb.
 While the explanation regarding data explanatory, handle missing values, handle outlier, modelling, model evaluation and the result of prediction are written in my slide persentation, called Home_Credit_Default_Risk.pdf.

-All those files, I upload in this repository.
+All those files, I uploaded in this repository.

 Thanks.